JMS Client

 Publish/Subscribe Messaging (Topics)

-For publish/subscribe, use the Topic and TopicSession APIs.
-Topics are looked up by their plain name (no router suffix).
-Create a TopicPublisher to publish messages and a TopicSubscriber to receive them.
-Durable subscriptions are supported via createDurableSubscriber, which requires a client ID to be set on the connection.
-Temporary topics can also be created.
+For publish/subscribe, create a TopicConnection (or generic Connection), then a TopicSession, and use TopicPublisher/TopicSubscriber.
+Topics are looked up by plain name (e.g., news).
+Durable subscriptions are supported, requiring a client ID to be set on the connection.
+Temporary topics are also supported.

 Topic topic = (Topic) ctx.lookup("news");

-TopicSession session = ((TopicConnection) connection).createTopicSession(false, Session.AUTO_ACKNOWLEDGE);
+TopicSession session = tc.createTopicSession(false, Session.AUTO_ACKNOWLEDGE);

 TopicPublisher publisher = session.createPublisher(topic);